Chart Color Schemes

 Residential development activity is lower than average in Albion Park Rail according to AreaSearch's national comparison of local real estate markets

-Compared to the Rest of NSW, Albion Park Rail has about two-thirds the rate of new dwelling approvals per person and ranks at the 75th percentile nationally.
-Currently, 83% of approved dwellings are medium or high-density housing, with detached dwellings comprising 17%.
-This shift from the existing housing mix (78% houses) reflects reduced development sites and changing lifestyle demands.
-The area has approximately 161 people per dwelling approval, indicating a low density market.
-Population projections suggest stability or decline, potentially reducing housing demand pressures.
+In FY26, around $16.0 million in commercial approvals were registered.
+Compared to the Rest of NSW, Albion Park Rail has about two-thirds the rate of new dwelling approvals per person and ranks among the 75th percentile nationally.
+The area shows a shift towards medium and high-density housing, with 83% of approvals for such dwellings in FY12-FY17, compared to the current mix of 78% houses.
+This reflects reduced development site availability and changing lifestyle demands.
+Albion Park Rail has around 161 people per dwelling approval, indicating a low density market.

 Frequently Asked Questions - Development